turanszkij/WickedEngine/readme.txt

 3.)
 Linker -> General -> Additional Library Directories:
 		Directory of your built .lib file (Debug or Release directory in the solution by default) ./WickedEngine/mysql

+Editor: Use Blender 2.72 as the editor of this engine.
+Set up your scene and export it with the provided script
 _______________________________________________________________________________________________________________

 __________